-- We evaluated the identification of the CGUs of the Group against the requirements of the financial reporting standard. - We reviewed the basis and appropriateness of the valuation methodologies used in determining the recoverable amounts of the CGUs. - For the recoverable amount of the North Asia business, based on VIU, we assessed the reasonableness of key assumptions used in the cash flow projections.
-We also evaluated the reasonableness of the growth rates and discount rate by comparing these against the CGU's own historical performance and externally derived data. - For recoverable amount of the South Asia CGU, based on FVLCTS, we compared the management's estimation of the CGU's freehold land and building's fair value to publicly available information on recently transacted prices for the sale of comparable properties.
+- Evaluated the identification of the CGUs of the Group against the requirements of the financial reporting standard. - Reviewed the basis and appropriateness of the valuation methodologies used in determining the recoverable amounts of the CGUs. - Assessed the reasonableness of key assumptions used in the cash flow projections by management to determine the recoverable amount of the North Asia CGU based on VIU.
+We also evaluated the reasonableness of the growth rates and discount rate by comparing these against the CGU's own historical performance and externally derived data. - Assessed the reasonableness of management's estimation of the South Asia CGU's recoverable amount based on FVLCTS by comparing its freehold land and building's fair value to publicly available information on recently transacted prices for the sale of comparable properties.